I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 Sometimes I avoid short eye contact, like if in between sets at the gym, someone approaches, points to a weight plate and asks, “Are you using this?”

 I’ll say, “No, go ahead, take it,” without meeting their eyes.
-I felt no need to.
+I feel no need to.

 A man, who worked maintenance for my new house’s builder, came to my house recently to see why the garage door wouldn’t open.
 I gave him eye contact; I needed his help!